top of page

 Once again, the problem was framed as the solution.

-The new twist on the old problem was amplified further in this article.
+The new twist on the old problem was amplified further in this 1898 article.
 The first sentence uses the phrase "do not allow the child to sit".
 This phrase squarely places the blame on the child.
-The authors are saying, the child with MVI/B is getting away with the bad behavior of sitting too long.
+The authors are saying, the child with a MVI/B is 'getting away with the bad behavior of sitting too long'.

 This speaks perhaps to the frustration felt by well-meaning and hard working teachers at schools for the blind witnessing what Howe reported, “Most of our pupils are over fourteen years old when they enter, and they have generally the quiet and staid demeanor, and the sedentary habits of adults (p.
 5).

-The adults were interpreting the children's reluctance to freely walk and run as an ignorance on the part of the children, rather than recognizing it as a natural human reaction to unsafe conditions.
+The adults were interpreting the children's refusal to freely walk and run as an ignorance on the part of the children, rather than recognizing it as a natural human reaction to unsafe conditions.

-This advice has continued to be heralded as the highest standard a blind child could achieve; to be treated no different from a sighted child.
-This meant, blind children should roller skate, ride bikes, and be encouraged to do sport and other games that rely on eye/hand coordination.
+Yet, the goal of treating blind children no differently from a sighted children has been heralded as the highest compliment to a blind child could.
+This meant, blind children should be taught to roller skate, ride bikes, and be encouraged to do sport and other games that were built around the use of eye/hand coordination.
 The obvious difficulty being, that this leads to feelings of unworthiness.
-How can a blind child truly compete in games of eye/hand coordination and why should they?
+How can a blind child truly enjoy competing in games based on use of eye/hand coordination and why should they have to?

 20th Century